CloudNativeEntrepreneur/jx3-gitops-template/README.md

 This is a work in progress...
 There are still some pending features:

-1. Istio/Keycloak integration for SSO
-  * Dev Realm
-  * Dev tooling auth'd via Keycloak Dev Realm
-1. Postgres instance to back Keycloak
 1. SQL backups for Keycloak DB
-1. Keycloak Backup
+1. Keycloak Backup CRD
-1. Velero/Velero Backups
+1. Velero chart and Velero Backups
 1. Strimzi Kafka Operator
 1. Strimzi Kafka cluster to back knative-eventing